antonylesuisse/qweb/examples/ajaxterm/README.txt

  * Using GET HTTP request seems to speed up ajaxterm, just click on GET in the interface, but be warned that your keystrokes might be loggued (by apache or any proxy).
-I usually enable it after the login process.
+I usually enable it after the login.

- * ./ajaxterm.py --help ouput:
+ * Ajaxterm commandline usage:

 {{{
 usage: ajaxterm.py [options]